The Call for Socially Aware Language Technologies

-As LLMs take a more central role in AI research more broadly, many traditional NLP tasks have become obsolete.
-However, as the information processing power of those models grows, we are increasingly free to think about their use in a techno-social environment \cite{blodgett-etal-2020-language,tedeschi-etal-2023-whats,abercrombie-etal-2023-mirages}.
-We are not human because we speak; we speak because we are human.
-We are more than just language factories, and language plays just one part in our complex social interactions.
-Language models, on the other hand, \textit{are} language factories: capable of producing and processing words at astonishing rates, but lacking the faculties that drive human language production and processing.
-If a language model suffered the machine equivalent of a brain injury that took away its language capability, it would be reduced to nothing.

-Linguistics has long seen its subject (language) isolated from all other cognitive (and physical) capabilities.
-While that enables the study of certain aspects in isolation and develop theories and models, it obscured the larger picture.
-Sociolinguistics, psycholinguistics, and other sub-fields have fought hard to reintroduce these aspects to the larger linguistic field.
-NLP today is following a similar trajectory.
-With language models covering the basis for language production and comprehension, we can return to social aspects of language models.
+NLP is not the first field to focus on the abstract over the concrete.
+Linguistics used to view language as separate from all other cognitive (and physical) abilities.
+While this abstract framing allowed for studying specific aspects in isolation and developing theories and models, it obscured the overall picture.
+Sociolinguistics, psycholinguistics, and other subfields have worked hard to reintroduce the importance of ``extraneous'' factors into the linguistic mainstream.

-Understanding the social aspects of language technologies requires a refocus on emotional intelligence, cultural factors, values, and norms, as well as social interaction and the broader social implications.
-In addition, the future of socially aware NLP should emphasize ethical considerations and the responsible development process.